Daniel-Vasquez/instagram/README.md

 ### Implementation to make the app:

+- React.js
-- React app
+- React router
-- Api request
+- Use The Rick and Morty API
 - Using the BEM methodology for CSS
 - Single page app
-- Manage portals
-- Manage modal
+- React Portals
 - Asynchronous
-- React router
+- Implementation to build the app

 ![Insta](https://github.com/Daniel-Vasquez/instagram/blob/master/snapshots/insta.gif)